 Under the trust agreement, the trust will also issue an excess distribution certificate to the depositor.
-This excess distribution certificate will represent the ownership of the residual interest in the trust.
+The excess distribution certificate will represent the ownership of the residual interest in the trust.
+The excess distribution certificate is not being offered by this prospectus supplement.
+We describe the excess distribution certificate because it is relevant to understanding the notes.
+Any description of the excess distribution certificate in this prospectus supplement is for informational purposes only.

 Under the purchase agreement between the depositor and SLM ECFC, the depositor will transfer the excess distribution certificate to SLM ECFC as part of the consideration for the sale of the trust student loans being sold to the depositor by SLM ECFC under the related purchase agreement.

 Distributions on the Excess Distribution Certificate.
 The excess distribution certificate will not bear interest and will not have a principal balance.

 In general, distributions on the excess distribution certificate will be made only after all of the notes have received all amounts due on a distribution date.
-See "-Principal Distributions" above and "Description of the Notes-Distributions" in this prospectus supplement.
+See "Description of the Notes-Distributions" and "-Principal Distributions" in this prospectus supplement.